Inflammatory Breast Cancer

 Inflammatory Breast Cancer Symptoms

-Unlike other forms of breast cancer that form a lump in the breast, inflammatory breast cancer is characterized by physical symptoms that develop rapidly.
-They are caused by cancer cells that block the flow of lymph fluid through the breast tissue.
+Unlike other forms of breast cancer that can slowly form a lump in the breast, inflammatory breast cancer is characterized by physical symptoms that develop rapidly.
+The changes are caused by cancer cells that block the flow of lymph fluid through the breast tissue.
 Signs of inflammatory breast cancer include:

-• Breast discoloration: the breast may turn red, purple, or pink, indicating bruising or inflammation is present
+• Breast discoloration: The breast may turn red, purple, or pink, indicating that bruising or inflammation is present.

 Mastitis or Inflammatory Breast Cancer

-Because these symptoms resemble mastitis, inflammatory breast cancer can be misdiagnosed.
+Because these symptoms resemble a breast infection known as mastitis, inflammatory breast cancer is often misdiagnosed.
 Mastitis is treated with antibiotics.
-If the symptoms don’t go away or worsen after antibiotic treatment, it’s important that you see an inflammatory breast cancer specialist immediately.
+If the symptoms don’t go away quickly or worsen after antibiotic treatment, it’s important that you see an inflammatory breast cancer specialist immediately.

 Hormone Receptor Status

 Certain proteins that fuel cancer growth may be present when inflammatory breast cancer occurs.
 The hormone receptor status of your breast cancer determines the best approach to treatment.
-Aggressive hormone-positive, HER2, and triple-negative breast cancers are more likely to occur in Inflammatory breast cancer.
-Your doctor will perform several tests to determine if your cancer is:
+Breast cancer subtypes such as hormone-positive, HER2, and triple-negative breast cancers are more likely to occur in Inflammatory breast cancer.
+Your doctor will perform several tests on the tumors to determine if your cancer is:

 • Estrogen receptor positive (ER+)